Travel to the exotic destinations on Earth, and there’s always likely to be a friend or parent fretting about your health.

 Vaccinations Dependent on the Trip

-A whole host of other vaccinations may be applicable but the risk depends on both where you’re going and what you’re going to be doing.
-Disease is undoubtedly more common in poor communities, so if you’re volunteering in a slum for two months then start getting ready for some jabs in the arm.
-But if you’re spending a week at an all-inclusive beach resort there’s a good chance that these won’t be applicable.
+A whole host of other vaccinations may be applicable, but the risk depends on both where you’re going and what you’re going to be doing.
+The disease is undoubtedly more common in poor communities, so if you’re volunteering in a slum for two months, then start getting ready for some jabs in the arm.
+But if you’re spending a week at an all-inclusive beach resort, there’s a good chance that these won’t be applicable.